Abstinence-only sex education: Support

 Proponents of abstinence-only sex education argue that this approach is superior to comprehensive sex education because it emphasizes the teaching of morality that limits sex to that within the bounds of marriage, and that sex before marriage and at a young age has heavy physical and emotional costs.
 In addition, abstinence programs often teach young people that pleasure in sex is most likely to be found within marriage, and therefore, that they should wait to engage in sexual activity until they are married.
 Abstinence generally places a great emphasis on the importance of the institution of marriage, which some proponents believe allows young people to grow and develop as individuals.

 Proponents suggest that comprehensive sex education encourages premarital sexual activity among teenagers, which should be discouraged in an era when HIV and other incurable STIs are widespread and when teen pregnancy is an ongoing concern.
-According to the Guttmacher Institute, the AFLA, or Adolescent Family Life Act, was a five year-program with costs estimated around $250 million dollars.
+According to the Guttmacher Institute, the AFLA, or Adolescent Family Life Act, was a five year-program with costs estimated around $250 million.
 Many supporters of abstinence-only education do so out of the belief that comprehensive guides to sex or information about contraceptives will ultimately result in teens actively pursuing and engaging in sexual activities, while others oppose the endorsement of contraception for religious reasons.
 Adults may view teenagers as less intelligent and less responsible, and unable to control themselves due to their hormones.
 As a result, a teenager's sexual desire is something that needs to be controlled, dividing the teens into two separate categories in the minds of adults: "the innocent and the guilty, the vulnerable and the predatory, the pure and the corrupting."